ArthurVal/tiago_lfc/README.md

 ### ros2_control's `/controller_manager` is not running

-When launching the simulation, `ros2 node list` doesn't show the `/controller_manger`, it means that gazebo failed to launch the `ros2_control` plugin.
+If, after launching the simulation, `ros2 node list` doesn't show the `/controller_manger`, it means that gazebo failed to launch the `ros2_control` plugin.

 You can easily confirm that the plugin is launched by looking at the logs coming from `[gz_ros_control]` listing all hardware interfaces.